Henry J: Development

-To accomplish the low-price objective, the Henry J was designed to carry the fewest possible components and was built from the fewest parts.
+To achieve the low-price objective, the Henry J was designed to have the fewest possible components and built with the fewest parts.
 To save body stamping costs, early Henry Js did not have rear trunk lids; owners had to access the trunk by folding down the rear seat.
 Another cost-saving measure was to offer the car only as a two-door sedan with fixed rear windows.
-Also lacking in the basic version were a glove compartment, armrests, passenger-side inside sun visor, and flow-through ventilation.
+Also lacking in the basic version were a glove compartment, armrests, a passenger-side inside sun visor, and flow-through ventilation.

 Power for the Henry J was delivered by a 134.2 CID four-cylinder 68 hp engine.
 Later models were available with a 161 CID L-head six-cylinder engine producing 80 hp.
 Willys-Overland supplied the engines.
 The four-cylinder was the same engine used in the CJ-3A series Jeeps, with only slight modifications to a few parts; the block and internal components were interchangeable with the CJ-3A engine.
 The Henry J production provided a substantial revenue source for Willys-Overland.
 This standard engine could achieve up to 35 mpgus when driven conservatively.

-Before the Henry J was released to the market, the first production models were taken to Arkansas for road testing.
+Before the Henry J was released to the market, engineers took the first production models to Arkansas for durability testing.
 Experts computed that driving 100 miles on the roughest roads would equal 5000 miles of everyday driving.

+The Korean War broke out as the Henry J was launched.
+Government allocations prioritized materials for the military, limiting steel for civilian automobiles.
+Kaiser's Willow Run plant in Michigan also had a subcontracting agreement for Fairchild C-119 Flying Boxcar planes, resulting in assembly line disruptions.

 Marketing

-While the Henry J was priced low, a Chevrolet 150 model could be bought for less than $200 more, and Chevy included operating rear windows and a trunk lid.
+While the Henry J was priced low, a Chevrolet 150 model could be bought for less than $200 more, and the Chevy included opening rear windows and a trunk lid.
 The standard Chevrolet, Ford, Plymouth, and other low-priced competitors were also larger cars, offering more interior room.
-Kaiser-Frazer started offering the deck lid as part of an "Accessory Group" (preferred equipment group) during the 1951 model year, as well as a variety of other dress-up items.
-However, advertising for the Henry J still focused on operating costs at a time when the rationing of gasoline by the War Production Board ended and fuel sold for about 27 cents per gallon.
+Kaiser-Frazer began offering an opening trunk lid as part of an "Accessory Group" (preferred equipment group) during the 1951 model year, along with a variety of other dress-up items.
+Advertising for the Henry J still focused on operating costs at a time when the rationing of gasoline by the War Production Board ended, and fuel sold for about 27 cents per gallon.
 The car could achieve 25 mpgus, and in 1953, a Henry J won the Mobil Economy Run.

 The Henry J proved to be a sales disappointment for Kaiser.
 Leftover 1951 models were modified with an outside continental tire and an upgraded interior to be marketed as the 1952 Henry J "Vagabond" versions.
 Available in either four- or six-cylinder engines, a total of 7,017 were sold.